withastro/docs/src/pages/en/tutorial/6-islands/index.md

 You will:
 - Add a UI framework, Preact, to your Astro project
-- Use Preact to create a greeting component and an interactive quote generator
+- Use Preact to create an interactive greeting component
 - Learn when you might _not_ choose islands for interactivity

 ## Before you go